marioarranzr/dev.to/blog-posts/go-fundamentals/go-fundamentals.md

 count:	Value = 11 	Addr = 0x41a788
 ```

 The `count` variable is stored in the address **0x41a788**.
-Its value is passed to `incrementByValue` function, who stores the incremented value in anther address 0x41a784.
-If this function wanted to inform of this new value it would be necessary to return it.
+Its value is passed to `incrementByValue` function, who stores the incremented value in another address, 0x41a784.
+If this function wanted to inform of its new value it would be necessary to return it.
-On the other hand, `count` address is passed to `incrementByPointer` function, who uses the same address **0x41a788**.
+On the other hand, `count` address is passed to `incrementByPointer` function, who uses the same address, **0x41a788**.
 The result is that the original `count` variable is modified.

 ![Pass by value vs pass by pointer](./assets/value-vs-pointer.png)